hanabi/hanabi.github.io/Reference.md

 - This convention only applies in the *Low Score Phase*.
 - If a card could be freely gotten by initiating a *5 Pull*, it would be very strange if the *5 Pull* was declined and the card was directly touched as a 1-for-1.
 - When this occurs, this player is trying to communicate something deeper - a *Charm* on the very next player.
-- Normally, when an card is blind-played after an innocent-looking *Play Clue*, the clue receiver knows to not play that card anymore.
+- Normally, when a card is blind-played after an innocent-looking *Play Clue*, the clue receiver knows to not play that card anymore.
 In this situation, since the *Fourth Finesse Position* card was played instead of the *First*, *Second*, or *Third*, the clue receiver will know that their card is still playable **and** that the unclued card directly to its left must be a 5.
 - This untouched 5 is now globally known; everyone on the team should treat it as a *Chop Moved* card.
 - For example, in a 4-player game:
   - Red 1 is played on the stacks.